The nature of mindsets

 A Benefit Mindset is symbolised by the everyday leader.

-For a more detailed summary of the science behind each of these mindsets please refer to our academic paper.
+For a more detailed summary of the research behind each of these mindsets please refer to our academic paper.

 Let’s say you went shopping to buy some food for dinner.